Quantum simulations of Green's functions for small superfluid systems: Application to the pairing Hamiltonian

-Once the $N$-body ground state is obtained, the calculation of Green's functions requires a conversion of qubit states back to the usual JWT encoding.
+Notably, if we use the pair-to-qubit encoding to compute the ground state of the system with even $N$, the calculation of Green's functions requires a conversion of qubit states back to the usual JWT encoding.
 This can be done in a simple way, as follows.
 Starting from a good approximation of the ground state prepared on a $D$-qubit quantum circuit in pair encoding, one can (i) add, for each qubit $q_k$, another qubit $q_{\bar{k}}$ initialized in $0$, then (ii) entangle them with a CNOT gate controlled by $q_k$.
 The resulting $2D$-qubit quantum circuit is thus ready to be used to compute the matrix elements~\eqref{eq:overlap-H}, eventually providing the Green's function's building blocks.